https://indianmasterminds.com

 HOW IPS VINEET KAPOOR ENGINEERED A CULTURE OF CONNECTION

 As Deputy Director of the MP Police Academy, Vineet Kapoor has long been an advocate of modern, humane policing.
-His role in this campaign was not just supervisory, he helped reshape training modules, mobilize district-level creativity, and above all, instill belief in officers that the people would listen if the police spoke from the heart.
+His role in this campaign was not just supervisory; he helped reshape training modules, mobilise district-level creativity, and above all, instill belief in officers that the people would listen if the police spoke from the heart.

 A MOVEMENT THAT MATTERED AND STILL DOES

 The campaign ended on July 30, but it left behind more than statistics and photos.
-It redefined how the police in Madhya Pradesh is seen and how it sees itself.
+It redefined how the police in Madhya Pradesh are seen and how they see themselves.

 It reminded citizens that the police are not distant.
 They are partners.
 They don’t just carry lathis.
 They carry messages.
 And most importantly, they care.